Math Guides for Software Engineers

 Available Guides

-Covers: Algebra · Functions · Limits · Exponents & Logs · Derivatives · Integrals · Differential Equations · State Space · Numerical Methods · PID Control · Statistics · Kalman Filter
+Covers: Algebra · Functions · Limits · Exponents & Logs · Derivatives (incl.
+Partials & Gradients) · Integrals · Differential Equations · State Space · Numerical Methods · PID Control · Bayes' Theorem · Statistics · Kalman Filter · ML & Quantum applications throughout

 Trigonometry — An Interactive Guide